Steven Ogg: Career

 After moving to New York City, he began acting in television shows such as Law & Order and Third Watch, in addition to some theater work and voice acting.
 He retired from acting in 2003 but returned in 2008.

 After taking a break from acting to build a house, he was hired by Rockstar Games as the voice and motion capture artist for Trevor Philips in their 2013 video game Grand Theft Auto V. His character was critically acclaimed and he received numerous award nominations as a result.
 In February 2014, he received an award on the 3rd Annual New York Videogame Critics Circle Awards for Best Overall Acting in a Game.
-Ogg later reprised his role in the 2016 YouTube short film GTA VR.
+Ogg later reprised his role as Trevor Philips in Grand Theft Auto Online in 2013 as a part of the Trevor Philips Industries missions, and in 2015 as a part of the "Series A Funding" heist, and the 2016 YouTube short film GTA VR.

 Ogg made two appearances in Better Call Saul as Sobchak, a mercenary and private detective.
 In the 2015 episode "Pimento", he is one of three bodyguards hired for a protection job before getting into a verbal altercation with Mike Ehrmantraut.
 Mike humiliates Sobchak by disarming and incapacitating him.
 He reappeared in the 2020 episode "Dedicado a Max", undertaking clandestine investigative work for Saul Goodman under the pseudonym "Mr X".
 The name Sobchak was likely inspired by The Big Lebowski character Walter Sobchak, also a security consultant and weapons enthusiast with an inflated sense of his own achievements and abilities.

-In The Walking Dead season 6 finale, he made his debut as Simon, a member of the Saviors and one of the main antagonists in season 7.
+In The Walking Dead season 6 finale, he made his debut as Simon, a member of the Saviors and one of the main antagonists in season 7 and season 8.
+Ogg also reprised his role in the spin-off The Walking Dead: Dead City in 2023 for a flashback scene.
 Ogg also portrayed Rebus in the HBO series Westworld, and provides the voice of Professor Venomous in Cartoon Network's animated series OK K.O.!
 Let's Be Heroes.
 In 2019, Ogg portrayed Flexon in the second season of the 2016 series The Tick.